urbit/urbit/WALLET.scratch.md

 Scan addresses. (map xpub (pair list list)) outgoing wire is /scan/xpub/change/idx
 - keep (jug cord idx) of xpub+chyg -> idx
+- keep (map cord ?) of xpub+chyg-> has-used?
 - every time we get a response
   - check whether idx in `scanning`--ignore if not (old response)
   - insert the address into the wallet **if it's used**
   - if used, update `has-used` for this xpub to be true
   - delete idx from `scanning` jug
-  - check whether `scanning` is now empty
+  - check whether scanning is now empty.
+If it is, check whether has-used is true

 ## scratch code, refactor
 ++  update-utxos